kshurik/rekkobook/docs/chapter1/collab_filter.md

 a user matrix and an item matrix.
 The user matrix represents the latent preferences of users, and the item matrix represents the latent attributes of items.
 The dot product of the user and item matrices gives the predicted relevance for a user-item pair.
 Matrix factorization is typically performed using a technique called Singular Value Decomposition (SVD).
-The example of how it is computed is showed below.
-Basically, we have interactions data where rows represent users and columns their ratings/other interactions.
-Based on thatm we have find such matrices that would approximate this relationship from our interactions data.
-It worth mentioning, that by SVD we only try to approximate rather than being able to restore interactions matrix fully.
-Thus, we take *k* biggest singular values from sigma (middle) matrix
+An example of how it is computed is shown below.
+We have interactions data where rows represent users and columns their ratings/other interactions.
+Based on that we have found such matrices that would approximate this relationship from our interactions data.
+It is worth mentioning, that by SVD we only try to approximate rather than being able to restore the interactions matrix fully.
+Thus, we take *k* biggest singular values from the sigma (middle) matrix

 ![](img/svd_example.png)
 *Toy example with SVD decomposition*

 Also, there are some peculiarities with SVD:
-- It is not that good to predict values to rank (if we consider as regression problem)
+- It is not that good to predict values to rank (if we consider it a regression problem)
-- Quite good for generation of top-N candidates for further reranking: classically, for user and item embeddings we calcualte dot product and choose top-N by its value.
+- Quite good for the generation of top-N candidates for further reranking: classically, for user and item embeddings we calculate the dot product and choose top-N by its value.

 However, SVD is computationally expensive and may not scale well to large datasets.
 Therefore, alternative techniques such as Alternating Least Squares (ALS) or modification for